smarenkov/todo_app/README.md

 # Todo mobile application

-A todo project created in flutter using BloC and Hive.
+A todo project created in flutter using BloC and Drift.
 Developed using the concept of Clean Architecture and Features Driven Development.

 The project supports mobile, web and desktop platforms.